-Stock-based compensation expense related to stock options granted to employees and non-employee directors was \$7.9 million, \$5.5 million and \$1.0 million for the years ended December 31, 2012, 2011 and 2010, respectively.
-Stock-based compensation expense related to restricted stock units granted to employees and non-employee directors was \$2.0 million, \$0.4 million and nil for the years ended December 31, 2012, 2011 and 2010, respectively.
+Stock-based compensation expense related to stock options granted to employees and non-employee directors was \$8.5 million, \$7.9 million and \$5.5 million for the years ended December 31, 2013, 2012 and 2011, respectively.
+Stock-based compensation expense related to RSUs granted to employees and non-employee directors was \$6.9 million, \$2.0 million and \$0.4 million for the years ended December 31, 2013, 2012 and 2011, respectively.
+Stock-based compensation expense related to PBRSUs granted to employees was \$0.4 million for the year ended December 31, 2013 and nil for both the years ended December 31, 2012 and 2011.

-As of December 31, 2012, there was \$19.8 million and \$7.4 million of unrecognized compensation cost related to stock options and restricted stock units, respectively, which was expected to be recognized over a weighted-average period of 2.7 years and 3.0 years, respectively.
+As of December 31, 2013, there was \$10.5 million and \$22.8 million of unrecognized compensation cost related to stock options and RSUs, including PBRSUs, respectively, which is expected to be recognized over a weighted-average period of 2.1 years and 3.0 years, respectively.
 Future grants of equity awards will increase the amount of stock-based compensation expense to be recorded.